Play and Learning Strategies

 Who is implementing the model?

+PALS was implemented by 11 home visitors in 2019.
 The model requires an associate’s degree in early childhood or work experience commensurate with education and a high school diploma for home visitors; a bachelor’s degree is recommended.
 The maximum caseload requirement for home visitors is 15 families.

+PALS was implemented by 5 supervisors in 2019.
 The model requires a bachelor’s degree for supervisors; a master’s degree is recommended.

 Where is the model implemented?

-PALS operated in three states in 2018.
+PALS operated in 4 local agencies across 4 states in 2019.